Skip to content

 }

-Each field must have an explicit type declaration.
+There must always be at least one field.
+Each field must be an explicit type declaration.
 For type safety, any of the fields are not allowed to point to type any.

 They can be used in match-type expressions.
 But they can only map to the types they support.
 Likewise, cast expressions can only be cast with the types they support.

 In binary expressions, only compatible types can be used.
-And the only supported operators are == and != operators.
+And the only supported operators are == and != operators like type any.

 Type Inheritance